ZoltanKuli/Snake/README.md

 What's more, I implemented my own menu system and used a library called FlatLaf to make the whole experience just a little more aesthetically pleasing.

-And to top it all that, in the main menu's background, the top 100 previous attempts are replayed.
+And to top it all that, in the main menu's background, the top 100 previous attempts at beating the game are replayed.